Frequently Asked Questions

 Can I get a prescription from an outside provider filled at the Student Health Center Pharmacy?

-Yes, our Student Health Center Pharmacy accepts all valid prescriptions from outside providers; however, we do have a LIMITED formulary (approximately 130 prescription items) and do not bill any third party insurance other than the California Family Planning, Access, Care, and Treatment (Family PACT) program.
+Yes, our Student Health Center Pharmacy accepts all valid prescriptions from outside providers; however, we do have a LIMITED formulary and do not bill any third party insurance other than the California Family Planning, Access, Care, and Treatment (Family PACT) program.
 The charge is typically less than an off-campus retail pharmacy since we only charge our acquisition cost in addition to a $4 dispensing fee.
 Feel free to call the pharmacy at (707) 826-5043 to inquire if your prescribed medication is on our formulary.

 How do I pay for my prescriptions?